rajrupdasofficial/rajrupdasofficial/README.md

 - 💞️ I’m looking to collaborate on Software & Machine Learning field and web development field is also welcome
 - 📫 you can contact me on rajrupofficialid@protonmail.com
 - :) Please contribute to Linux and Open Source softwares and Projects.
+- :) Find me on Fosstodon - https://fosstodon.org/@rajrupdasid
-- :) Find me on Mastodon - https://fosstodon.org/@rajrupdasid
+- :) Find me on Mastodon - https://mastodon.social/@rajrupofficial

                                           ----- Hope you have a great day 💞️ -----